Battle of Taierzhuang: Chinese encirclement outside Taierzhuang (March 26 – April 7)

-On 26 March, Tang Enbo's 20th Army, whom were equipped with artillery units, attacked Japanese forces in Yixian, killing half of the Japanese defenders and routing the rest.
+On 26 March, Tang Enbo's 20th Corps, whom were equipped with artillery units, attacked Japanese forces in Yixian, killing half of the Japanese defenders and routing the rest.
 Tang then turned his forces south and attacked the Japanese flank northeast of Taierzhuang.
-At the same time, the Chinese 55th Corps of two divisions made a surprise crossing across the Grand Canal and cut the railway line near Lincheng.
+At the same time, two divisions of the Chinese 55th Army made a surprise crossing across the Grand Canal and cut the railway line near Lincheng.
 As a result, Tang had cut off the Japanese attackers from the rear, severing their supply lines.
 On April 1, the Japanese 5th Division dispatched a brigade to relieve the surrounded 10th Division.
 General Tang countered this move by blocking the brigade's advance and then attacking from the rear, forcing them south into the encirclement.
 On 3 April, the Chinese 2nd Group Army launched a counter-offensive, with the 30th and 110th Divisions fighting northwards into Beiluo and Nigou respectively.
 On 6 April, the Chinese 85th and 52nd Army linked up at Taodun, just west of Lanling.
 The combined force then drove north-westwards, capturing Ganlugou.
 Two more Chinese divisions arrived a few days later.